 Charlotte Hoather On Thursday I had the opportunity of going to see ‘Hamilton’ at the Victoria Palace Theatre in London.
 I went with my brother and his friends to the Matinee viewing at 14:30.
 It was exciting as I was a jump-in for the ticket, so I didn’t know much about the show other than it had been well received in the media.
 This musical theatre show is about one of the founding fathers of the United States, Alexander Hamilton, whose drive and ambition lead him to become an American war hero and George Washington’s right-hand man.
 It was quite an empowering story to watch because it demonstrated what successes can be achieved if you keep working hard and persevere.
 However, the show also demonstrates the personal costs that this lifestyle can incur.
 The Hip-Hop musical highlights explain that he was born out of wedlock, then orphaned as a child, and despite… View original post 248 more words

-Joanna Lea Hudson always making new friends 😛 Happy New Year to all!!
+always making new friends 😛 Happy New Year to all!!
 I went to Havana, Cuba with friends to ring in the New Year and I’m so happy I went!
 We had a really great group (very different from the solo travel I’ve done this year) but it’s always fun when you have a good crowd around you that’s enthusiastic about the same things as you.
 Havana was very inviting… we actually hired a driver for our stay which I definitely recommend doing.
 Ricardo made everything so simple and we kind of bonded with him.
 One night we realized one of our friends wasn’t actually in the car when we got to our next destination and our driver was so scared but we found her. haha.
 After that we joked with him about “counting all the chickens” when we got in the taxi.
-He was even nice enough to invite us… View original post 177 more words
+He was even nice enough to invite us over for New Year’s Eve celebrations with his family.
+Part of the celebration included teaching us dances and at…

 A few days ago, before the air became too cold and the wind to fast, we gathered in a garden for a day-long Creative Retreat.
 I had the honor of co-hosting this beautiful Willow Gathering event with my studio-mate, Julie Dodds (a super talented floral designer and travel enthusiast).
 Our vision for this retreat (and every other retreat or workshop we host) is to create an environment that is restful and nourishing; full of nature, art, peace, and time to rejuvenate.
 Something intangible and transformative happens when you allow your mind a moment of space to create – and the freedom to try something new.
 With that quiet goal tucked in our minds, we spent the day learning new artistic kills, lingering over a French-inspired handmade-dinner, and enjoying refreshing drinks and each other’s company as the light faded over the garden and the warm bonfire took its place. ?
 During the afternoon Julie taught a workshop of floral arranging with a natural, modern aesthetic and I offered instruction in watercolor painting; merging art and nature within monochromatic organic paintings.
 The comradery…